Paste (magazine): Paste Media Group

 Paste Media Group began expanding in November 2023 when it acquired US-based news and culture site Jezebel and left-leaning news and opinion site Splinter from G/O Media after both sites closed down, relaunching them in December 2023 and March 2024, respectively.
 It also purchased The A.V.
 Club, another former G/O Media property, in March 2024.
+In October 2024, G/O Media filed a lawsuit against Paste Media alleging a breach in contract from the sale of Jezebel and Splinter.

 In July 2025, Paste spun-off its games section into Paste Media Group's fifth publication, Endless Mode, expanding its reach to include anime, tabletop, pinball, and theme parks.
 Garrett Martin, who had been Pastes games editor since 2011, became the new publication's Editor-in-Chief.
 In November 2025, Paste Media Group announced that Paste would refocus exclusively on music coverage.
 As part of the restructuring, the magazine closed its movie and TV divisions, with future reporting on these topics to come from The A.V.
 Club.
 The shift resulted in layoffs.
-At the same time, Endless Mode was merged with the games section of The A.V.
-Club, though no layoffs occurred.
+At the same time, Endless Mode was merged into the games section of The A.V.
+Club as The A.V.
+Club Games, though no layoffs occurred.
+Later that month, Paste Media president Josh Jackson announced that Splinter would be merged into Jezebel.
+Jackson explained that while Paste Media had revived two inactive outlets, Splinter "had lain dormant far longer" than Jezebel, and that, along with ongoing industry pressures, led the company to combine the two under the Jezebel brand.
+In May 2026, Kotaku and Aftermath reported that the games vertical was effectively shuttered after Paste Media laid off The A.V.
+Club Games staff, including Martin.

+Matt Mitchell, who had been Paste’s music editor since 2023, became the publication’s new Editor-in-Chief in June 2026.